veiko/jest-a11y/docs/getting-started/contributing.md

 ## License

-By contributing your code to the chakra-ui-docs GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the `jest-a11y` GitHub repository, you agree to license your contribution under the MIT license.